 A few words about oasts:

 This word, "oast", designating a sort of kiln where hops are dried, was commonly used in England but appears to have been relatively uncommon in North American speech.
-Interestingly, the word "oast" does not appear at all in the online Dictionary of American Regional English, which I've cited above.
+Interestingly, "oast" does not appear at all in the online Dictionary of American Regional English.
 This is a telling absence.
-Instead, the word "kiln" seems to have been more widely used, though the word "oast" was probably known if not used here, given that English publications on hops culture were imported and distributed in this country, according to Michael A. Tomlan in his book, Hop Culture in the United States.
-That said, one of the diaries I read at the historical society in Barre makes at least one mention of a "hop house", which I assume to have been a structure, whether makeshift or purpose-built, where hops were processed and dried.
-The word "oast" never occurs.
+Instead, the word "kiln" may have been more widely used, though "oast" was probably known here, given that English publications on hops culture were imported and distributed in this country, according to Michael A. Tomlan in his book, Hop Culture in the United States.
+In fact, one of the diaries I read at the historical society in Barre makes at least one mention of a "hop house", which I assume to have been a structure, whether makeshift or purpose-built, where hops were processed and dried.
+The word "oast" doesn’t occur in these 19th century documents, though it must have been known in this country given the influence of the English manuals, whether or not it was used in everyday speech.

-Still, the word is interesting, at least to me, perhaps because of its seemingly exotic nature.
-I'd add, however, that on meeting recently with Kevin and Karen Broderick in East Hardwick to discuss their hop yard, Kevin later showed me around the property, pointing out his harvesting apparatus, and also his hops drying set-up.
-I don't think that Kevin volunteered the word "oast", but when I asked, "So this is your oast?", he without hesitation replied, "Yes".
+Oast may have fallen out of use at some point, or perhaps was never part of everyday speech in this country.
+But for whatever reason the word isn't entirely obscure.
+On meeting recently with Kevin and Karen Broderick in East Hardwick to discuss their hop yard, Kevin later showed me around the property, pointing out his harvesting apparatus, his pelletizer, and his hops drying set-up.
+I don't think that Kevin volunteered the word, but when I asked "So this is your oast?", he without hesitation replied, "Yes".

 I'm appending a selection of entries from Henry O. Woolley's 1865 diary, which relate mainly to the cultivation of hops.
-Note that the year 1865 was more or less the apogee of hops growing in Vermont, according to Adam Krakowski, who notes that hops production here seems to have peaked around 1860, based on his review of the US decennial census returns from this period.
+According to Adam Krakowski, 1865 was likely the apogee of hops growing in Vermont.
+He suggests that production probably peaked around 1860, based on his review of 19th century US decennial census returns.

 "Sowed Wheat on the old hop yard"